TakeJoshyy/Roguemon/README.md

 1 random segment will be Cursed, applying negative effects to you while you are in that segment. | 5 random segments will be Cursed, applying negative effects to you while you are in that segment. | 5 random segments and 2 Gyms will be Cursed, applying negative effects to you while you are in that segment.
 N/A | Shell Bell is banned if your BST is 500 or higher.
 Shell Bell and Draining moves not allowed together. | Shell Bell is banned if your BST is 500 or higher.
 Shell Bell and Draining moves not allowed together.
 N/A | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced
 N/A | Compound Eyes + Any Sleep move is banned. | Compound Eyes + Any Sleep move is banned.
-N/A | *Any* combo of Offensive Setup, Shell Bell, and Draining moves together in battle = banned. | Draining Kiss is banned N/A | N/A | All Rival Fights must be completed at end of previous segment, or before next segment (player choice) N/A | N/A | Passive Offensive Setup moves are banned (+ATK or +SPA).
+N/A | *Any* combo of Passive Offensive Setup moves (+ATK or +SPA), Shell Bell, and Draining moves together in battle = banned. | Draining Kiss is banned
+N/A | N/A | All Rival Fights must be completed at end of previous segment, or before next segment (player choice) N/A | N/A | Passive Offensive Setup moves are banned (+ATK or +SPA).
 But attacking moves that boost these stats are allowed (e.g. Rage) X items that boost these stats are still allowed.